w3c/publishingcg/TaskForces/education/index.md

 The education Task force aims to discuss and incubate needs related to educational contents.

-Most of this task force work was integrated in the main EPUB 33 spec thru time.
+Most of this task force work was integrated in the main EPUB 33 spec through time.

 ## Discussions in Issues